Cebu bulbul

 The Cebu bulbul (Hypsipetes siquijorensis monticola) also known as the Cebu slaty-crowned bulbul or the Cebu streak-breasted bulbul is a subspecies of the streak-breasted bulbul.
 It is endemic to the Philippines found only on the island of Cebu where its natural habitat is tropical moist lowland forest.
 Thought extinct until its rediscovery in 1996, it is threatened by habitat loss and hunting.
 It is likely that this will eventually be split into a separate species and if so will become one of the most endangered species in the world.

 Description and taxonomy

-EBird describes the Siquijor sub-species bird as "A medium-sized bird of foothill forest and edge as well as more open wooded areas.
-Fairly large for a bulbul.
-Dark brown above with a pale belly and a warm brown chest and throat with pale streaking.
-Note brown cheek and black crown that can be raised into a spiky crest.
-Similar to Philippine Bulbul, but larger, with a longer bill, a black crown, and a paler throat and chest.
-Voice consists of rather unpleasant grating chatters and harsh downslurred squeals."

 Relative to the Siquijor streak-breasted bulbul, this bird has a paler crown, a more rufous back, a cleaner throat and is slightly smaller.
 The Cebu bulbul is a forest specialist and does not tolerate scrub and clearings.
 Its call is described as a loud raucous screech followed by a short melodious whistle.

 It is typically encountered in singly or in pairs and is much more shy than the common Philippine bulbul.